-- Energy efficiency of buildings and factories is high leverage.
-It leads to less coal, oil, and gas being used.
+- Energy efficiency of buildings and industry is high leverage.
+It leads to less energy use, which leads to coal, oil, and gas being used.
 It also saves families, business, and communities money.

 Potential Co-Benefits of Encouraging Energy Efficiency¶

-- Increased industrial efficiency and reduced energy demand can improve air quality, which increases healthcare savings and worker productivity.
+- Increased industrial efficiency and reduced energy demand can reduce air pollution, which increases healthcare savings and worker productivity.

 - Lowering electricity bills for households, businesses, and governments increases energy security.